 Your office might also consider some type of coded telephone alert system to and/or from the receptionist.
 Such a system could be used to summon assistance if a hostile situation should arise.
 Problem clients/customers should have their files flagged.

 Look at your own immediate work space.
 Is your office set up with you trapped behind a desk?
 Do customers or clients sit closer to the door than you?
 You should organize your office furniture so that you can escape should the need arise.
 Also, look at your desk top.
 Are there potential weapons present?
 Scissors, message spikes, vases.
 If a situation gets out of hand, anything can quickly be turned into a weapon and used against you.
 If your office has windows, keep the blinds open when interviewing someone.
 Other staff members and people on the street can monitor the situation and provide assistance if need be.

 Always keep purses in locked drawers and never leave your wallet in a jacket pocket, on a coat tree or chair back.
 More credit cards are stolen in the workplace than any other location.

 Use the buddy system when travelling around the building or to the parkade.
 Phone ahead and let people know you are coming and let them know the route you plan to take.
 Don’t get on an elevator if there is someone on it you don’t feel good about.
 Wait for the next one.
 Always stand near the elevator control panel so you can get off on the next floor or sound the emergency alarm should you encounter a problem.

 These are only a few of the tips you should be thinking about when examining your office security.
-Most are simply good common sense; but remember, if they are not practised, they will not help.
+Most are simply good common sense; but remember, if they are not practiced, they will not help.
 All employees must do their part to make it work.